 Many people take verse 2:221 as also referring to People of the Book and state therefore that one cannot marry People of the Book because they shirk too.
 Let’s accept that as is for this moment (which I know the author does not and I agree with the author).
 First as per my reading, Q2:221 refers to only those women who were not married before and were already Muslims before even their marriage.
 From that stance, this verse does not apply to those who were already married before being a Muslim and only became Muslim sometime after their marriage to a non-Muslim, with whom they may even have children while not Muslim.

 Second, again as per my reading, verse 60:10 refers to those women who are fugitives.
-If we look into the literal meaning of fugitive, we find that it means those who are escapees, runaways, etc. Why would a woman after becoming a Muslim wish to runaway from her non-Muslim husband and perhaps leave her children whom she bore with him, especially if the husband poses no oppression on her?
-No women would, unless and only unless they are harmed, oppressed and tortured.
+If we look into the literal meaning of fugitive, we find that it means those who are escapees, runaways, etc. Why would a woman, after becoming a Muslim, wish to run away from her non-Muslim husband and perhaps leave her children whom she bore with him, especially if the husband does not oppress her?
+No women would, unless and only unless they are harmed, oppressed, and tortured.

 A. Thank you for your observations.
 Actually, you will note that the date for the posting was in 1994, and there has been an update since.
 Regarding the observations you made: the issue of tafsir is based on sound common sense (which you certainly demonstrate) among other things.
 One of those things is also a reliable knowledge of the sitz im leben, as well as vocabulary.
 When this is not there, it could lead to unintentional errors.
 For example, you refer to Pickthall's version of Q2:221.
 What word in the verse may we translate as "daughters"?
 This is his interpretation; rather the word is "laa tunkihu" -- do not give in marriage to the polytheists.
 It assumes based on the practice of the time that men were in charge.
 It has nothing to do with distinction between women of the tribe and daughters (and by translating it as daughters, Pickthall allowed for a Hanafi interpretation which, knowingly or unknowingly, you seem to follow in this case).